Optics Valley Square station

-Optics Valley Square Station (光谷广场站) is a station of Line 2 of the Wuhan Metro.
+Optics Valley Square Station (光谷广场站) is a station of Line 2 and Line 11 of the Wuhan Metro.
 It served as the southeastern terminus of the line until February 19, 2019, when the extension of Line 2 to opened.
 It entered revenue service on December 28, 2012.
 It is located in Donghu New Technology Development Zone.
 It is one of the busiest stations in the Wuhan Metro network serving 210,000 people on May 1, 2014.
 This station will be the interchange station of Line 2, Line 11 and Line 9.